+Mr. Houlden is corporate director, advisor and interim manager.
 Most of Mr. Houlden's career has been spent consulting in the area of strategy and operations, and as a financial advisor on urgent business critical transactions.
 He is an operator and strategist with a wide breadth of management skills and consulting expertise.

-After retiring as a senior Deloitte LLP partner in November 2014, he held numerous interim management roles including acting as the Interim CFO of Danier Leather Inc. (July 2015 to April 2016).
+After retiring as a senior Deloitte partner in November 2014, Mr. Houlden has held various management roles including being the CEO of Dealnet Capital Corp.
+(Dealnet) (October 2017 to December 2020) and the Interim CFO of Danier Leather Inc. (July 2015 to April 2016).

-In addition to serving on the board of Dealnet Capital Corp., Mr. Houlden currently serves on the respective boards of Gravitas Financial Inc. (a Canadian Stock Exchange) and the Mount Pleasant Group of Cemeteries.
-Mr. Houlden previously served on a number of other boards including the board of Deloitte LLP for six years.
+Mr. Houlden currently serves on the board of the Mount Pleasant Group of Cemeteries.
+He has previously served on a number of other boards including the boards of Dealnet for five years and Deloitte for six years.